The Holocaust in Italy: Camps

 Apart from these transit camps, Germany also operated the Risiera di San Sabba camp in Trieste, then part of the Operational Zone of the Adriatic Littoral, which simultaneously functioned as an extermination and transit camp.
 It was the only extermination camp in Italy during World War II.
 It operated from October 1943 to April 1945, with up to 5,000 people murdered there, most of those being political prisoners.

-In addition to the designated camps, Jews and political prisoners were held in common prisons, like the San Vittore Prison in Milan, which gained notoriety during the war through the inhumane treatment of inmates by the SS guards and the torture carried out there.
+In addition to the designated camps, Jews and political prisoners were held in common prisons, such as the San Vittore Prison in Milan, which gained notoriety during the war through the inhumane treatment of inmates by the SS guards and the torture carried out there.
 From San Vittore Prison, which served as a transit station for Jews arrested in northern Italy, prisoners were taken to the Milano Centrale railway station.
 There they were loaded onto freight cars on a secret track underneath the station and deported.

 Looting of Jewish property

 Apart from the extermination of the Jews, Nazi Germany was also extremely interested in appropriating Jewish property.
 A 2010 estimate set the value of Jewish property looted in Italy during the Holocaust between 1943 and 1945 at US$1 billion.

-Among the most priceless artifacts lost this way are the contents of the Biblioteca della Comunità Israelitica and the Collegio Rabbinico Italiano, the two Jewish libraries in Rome.
+In November 1943 the RSI Council of Ministers got together to put in place a new law allowing for Jewish property to be taken.
+Among the most priceless artefacts lost this way are the contents of the Biblioteca della Comunità Israelitica and the Collegio Rabbinico Italiano, the two Jewish libraries in Rome.
 Of the former, all of its contents remain missing, while some of the latter's contents were returned after the war.

+In 1939 the Italian government established the Agency for the Management and Liquidation of Jewish Property into effect.
+When the war came to an end, over 17,000 assets that were once the property of Jewish people had been taken from them.

-Weeks before the Raid of the Ghetto of Rome, Herbert Kappler forced Rome's Jewish community to hand over 50 kg of gold in exchange for safety.
-Despite doing so on September 28, 1943, over 1,000 of its members were arrested on October 16 and deported to Auschwitz where all but 16 were murdered.
+Weeks before the Raid on the Roman Ghetto, Herbert Kappler forced Rome's Jewish community to hand over 50 kg of gold in exchange for safety.
+Despite doing so on 28 September 1943, over 1,000 of its members were arrested on 16 October and deported to Auschwitz where all but 16 were murdered.